 The Church is open to the public from 1 April to 31 October between 10.00 am and 5.00 pm.
 Admission is free.
-During wedding ceremonies, the Church is closed to the public.

 The entire area is idyllic and a perfect place to pass the time of day.
 You can take a walk in the Mindelunden memorial park, there is a playground and ice cream kiosk, and benches and tables for picnics.
 You can also enjoy a cup of coffee at the Traktørstedet Højeruplund restaurant.
 A short distance from the edge of the cliff, you can see the village pond, surrounded by cherry trees, and the village’s charming houses.

 Højerup Old Church, the car park and the area are managed by the association, Selskabet Højeruplund.

 If you happen to have caught a fish or need to rinse your boots, there are facilities and toilets behind the restaurant.
 Just follow the signs.